 An Official Website of the Commonwealth of Kentucky

-Is there a cure?At this time, there is no cure, vaccine or treatment.
+Currently, there is no cure, vaccine, or treatment for CWD.
 The disease is always fatal to the animal.
-Deer or elk may live for years after they become infected and before they are symptomatic.
+Deer or elk can potentially live for years after they become infected and before they show symptoms of the disease.
+During this time period, they can shed the infectious prions that cause the disease in the environment.

-How does it spread?Movement of deer is the primary reason for its rapid spread.
-This is why government agencies and conservation organizations battling CWD favor restrictions on transportation of live deer as well as whole carcasses.
-An infected deer or elk can transmit the disease whether it is alive or dead.
-The disease can be spread through direct contact between animals such as shared body fluids or from plants and soil in a contaminated area.
+The movement of deer is the primary reason for its rapid spread.
+This is why government agencies and conservation organizations battling CWD favor restrictions on the transportation of live deer as well as whole carcasses.
+An infected deer or elk can transmit the disease, whether alive or dead.
+The disease can be spread through direct contact between animals, such as shared body fluids, or from plants and soil in a contaminated area.
 Infected deer can transmit the disease even if they are not currently showing symptoms.

-Very potent chemicals can denature, or degrade, proteins.
-Otherwise, incineration at a very high temperature or burying it so no other animals can be exposed, can be successful in eliminating the danger of the disease.
-Burying limits surface exposure because CWD can live in soil for years.
+Very potent chemicals can denature or degrade CWD prions.
+Otherwise, incineration of CWD-infected tissues and carcasses at a very high temperature or burying infected tissues and carcasses so no other animals can be exposed can be successful in eliminating the danger of the disease.
+Burying limits surface exposure to the disease because CWD can live in soil for years and still be infectious.

+This can be difficult because healthy-looking animals can be infected since it takes on average 16 months to develop symptoms.
 Symptoms of CWD include weight loss, listlessness, lowered head, blank stare, excessive salivation and staggering or circling.
-However, an animal may be infected for years before symptoms appear.
-An infected animal may otherwise look healthy.
+Many of the symptoms are not specific and can resemble other diseases symptoms.
 The only way to confirm CWD is to test tissues of an animal after it is dead.
 There are no reliable tests for live animals.

 Recommended precautions: